Charlier-pi/qzhongmun.github.io/_posts/2022-01-27-Algorithms.md

 * Both X and Y are valid partners for A.   if A prefer X, then X is best valid partner
 * Both X and Y are valid partners for B.   if B prefer X, then X is best valid partner
 * Z is the only valid partner for C.       C's best valid partner is Z

+Hospital-optimal assignment: Each hospital receives best valid partner.
+All executions of Gale–Shapley yield hospital-optimal assignment Hospital-optimal assignment is a stable matching

+Stable matching < perfect matching
+ppt2-page16: it should be h–s is unstable.
+ppt3-page14: h’ – s not in M.

+Q.	Does hospital-optimality come at the expense of the students?
+A.	Yes.